wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-elastic-stack.rst

 Install Elastic Stack
 =====================

-Your Elastic Server will be running Elasticsearch, Kibana and the Wazuh Kibana App.
+Your Elastic Server will be running Elasticsearch, Kibana and the Wazuh Kibana plugin.

 Log in and sudo to root
 -----------------------